 The Canon RF 800mm F5.6 L IS USM Lens was simultaneously introduced with the RF 1200.
 Adding the Canon RF 1.4x Extender to this lens yields an 1120mm F8 lens.
 While not identical, the 1120mm and 1200mm focal lengths are close enough for the difference to matter little in comparison.
 The 800mm lens offers 800mm f/5.6, and the RF 1200 goes longer with the 2x mounted, 2400mm vs. 1600mm.

-As illustrated in the MTF comparison at the beginning of this review, the RF 1200mm image quality should be slightly better than the RF 800mm + 1.4x image quality.
+As illustrated in the MTF comparison at the beginning of this review and proven in the image quality comparison, the RF 1200mm image quality is better than the RF 800mm + 1.4x image quality.
+Further, our tests show that the RF 1200mm image quality is better than the RF 800mm image quality.

 Use the site's tools to create additional comparisons.

 As shared, the Canon RF 1200mm F8 L IS USM Lens is a niche lens, optimal for those requiring the 1200mm focal length more than occasionally or needing a focal length longer than 1200mm.
-If the niche targeted by this lens is important to you, there is no better option for it.
+If the niches targeted by this lens are important to you, primarily wildlife, sports, and photojournalism, there is no better 1200mm or longer option for it.

 Due to the extreme cost of the RF 1200mm lens, the opportunity for unique imagery is readily available to those owning it.